 8. Include Social Media Buttons

-If your restaurant has a presence on other social media mediums like Facebook, Twitter or Instagram, include their links in your email so that your subscribers can follow you there as well, and share their pictures tagging your restaurant.
+If your restaurant has a presence on other social media mediums like Facebook, Twitter or Instagram, do not forget to include these links in your restaurant promotion email, so that your subscribers can follow you there as well, and share their pictures tagging your restaurant.
 It will get you some free publicity.

 9. Be Prompt in Replying to Emails

-Encourage feedback from customers by urging them to reply to your emails.
+Encourage feedback from customers by urging them to reply to your emails, this can also be done through employing a smart restaurant POS.
 Your email must include a line such as ‘We welcome your suggestions’.
 In case you are sending auto-generated emails, highlight email id/contact number for customers to give feedback.
 Check your emails regularly for responses.
 Try to reply to all customers within 48 hours, as a general rule.

-Don’t let restaurant email marketing be an afterthought!
+Don’t let email marketing for your restaurant be an afterthought!
 It’s the need of the hour if you want to increase the footfalls in your restaurant and boost sales.